pwnjack/gulpfile-bower/README.md

 Get Started
 ===========

-You need NodeJS installed, download it from the [official website](http://nodejs.org/).
+You need NodeJS installed, download it from their [official website](http://nodejs.org/).

 Then install Gulp and Bower globally via NPM: